Cosemuckel/Gish/README.md

 Interpreted programming langue with word based syntax.

-Commit "Working functions" is ot true!
+Commit "Working functions" is not true!